 NJWeedman and Madaio

 She decided to launch the petition to put a public face to the issue of underground market businesspeople seeking legitimacy.

 “Once you put a face, they can think of us,” Madaio explained.
 “Otherwise, you’re just talking.
 No one gives a crap unless they see a person.”

-Madaio that she believes other entrepreneurs in a similar situation should petition as well.
+Madaio said that she believes other entrepreneurs in a similar situation should petition as well.

 “We came to Trenton, and we were innovators.
 We should have been embraced.
 We brought life to that city block,” Madaio said when they opened up the Joint on State Street.

 Instead, she said, “we were chastised and raided.”

 “I would apply tomorrow!
 We want to be legal!” she said.

 Madaio said she would leap at the chance to pay modest fees to apply for a legitimate license in a simple application process.